 • File Separately – Taxpayers have the option to file individually using the Married Separate filing status (or possibly the Head of Household status – see below), in which case they would file using their own separate income and deductions.
 However, determining one’s separate income and deductions can quickly become complicated for a number of reasons, such as the couple has children where one only parent can claim the deduction or the taxpayers reside in a community property state and they must split their income earned prior to separation and include their own income after separation.
 If one spouse itemizes, both must itemize, possibly creating a hardship for the one who would otherwise benefit from using the standard deduction.
 Unlike filing a joint return, where the taxpayers generally are locked into the married joint status, they can later change their filing status by amending the two married separate status returns to one return filing as Married Joint, if the change is made within three years from the unextended due date of the original return.

 A number of tax benefits and provisions are not allowed to be claimed when the Married Separate status is used and the spouses have lived together at any time during the year.
-These unavailable items include education credits, converting a traditional IRA to a Roth IRA, deducting student loan interest, adoption credit and exclusion of employer-provided adoption benefits, and deducting qualified higher education expenses.
-Certain income floors and calculations of phaseouts also discriminate against Married Separate filers, including the computation of the amount of Social Security benefits that are taxable.
+These unavailable items include education credits, deducting student loan interest, the adoption credit and exclusion of employer-provided adoption benefits, and deducting qualified higher education expenses (if available for that tax year).
+Certain income floors and calculations of phase-outs also discriminate against Married Separate filers, including the computation of the amount of Social Security benefits that are taxable.

 • Head of Household – Generally, only unmarried individuals may qualify to use the Head of Household filing status.
 However, a married taxpayer is considered to be unmarried and may use the more beneficial Head of Household status as an alternative to filing Married Separate.
 To qualify, the taxpayer must live apart from their spouse at least the last six months of the year and pay more than one-half of the cost of maintaining as his or her home a household which is the principal place of abode for more than one-half the year of a child, stepchild or eligible foster child for whom the taxpayer may claim a dependency exemption.
 A nondependent child will qualify a taxpayer for Head of Household only if the taxpayer gave written consent to allow the dependency to the non-custodial parent.